 His life got off to a rocky start as soon as he and his twin sister Destiny were born to Jennifer and Fred Steele in Christiana, Delaware.
 Both Jennifer and Fred were drug addicts.
 The state of Delaware took the twins away from Fred and Jennifer and immediately put them up for adoption.
-Steele and Destiny, both 25 years old now, were taken in and adopted by their paternal great aunt and great uncle, Ellen and Jacob Steele.
+William and Destiny, both 25 years old now, were taken in and adopted by their paternal great aunt and great uncle, Ellen and Jacob Steele.

 When Steele first met his biological parents, he was at his grandparents’ house in Dover, Delaware.
-William describes his mother as “gorgeous in my eyes,” despite the fact she was never there for him as a parent.
+Steele describes his mother as “gorgeous in my eyes,” despite the fact she was never there for him as a parent.

 “I was nervous and excited to meet them.
 It was kind of like the first day of school,” Steele recalls.